e-m-b-a/e-m-b-a.github.io/content/posts/dlink_enc_img.md

 2. UART identification:

     There are different ways to identify the Pin-layout of unlabeled UART-Interface, tools like JTAGulator or manually.
-But when GND and the Voltage-level is identified correctly, baudrate and rx/tx pins, can - if in question - just be found by trial and error.
+But when GND and the Voltage-level is identified correctly, baudrate and rx/tx pins, can - if in question - just be found via trial and error.

     ![setup](/img/dlink_enc_img/IMG_0249.jpg)